 Most organizations today are aware of the significance of employee engagement for ensuring business success.
 A highly engaged workforce provides numerous benefits such as improved productivity, less absenteeism, better talent retention, and improved relationships with clients.
 However, in order to gain these various benefits, organizations need to develop their employee engagement strategies properly.
-They need to be aware of the positive and negative impact of the various policies and practices on employee engagement.
-This will help them gain a better understanding of what they should do and what they should avoid for creating a fully engaged workforce.
-Here are the Dos and Don’ts of Employee Engagement
+Here are the Dos and Don’ts of Employee Engagement:

 1. Empower employees

 Empowering employees to make strategic decisions related to their own work enhances their sense of control and ownership.
 They feel more trusted and generally make them enjoy the tasks being assigned to them.
 Even when the employees are empowered within set boundaries, they feel motivated to give their best and prove their worth to their superiors.

 They also show a greater willingness to help and support their co-workers and improve the overall work environment.

 Most employees seek opportunities for professional and personal growth first within their current organization.
 They want opportunities to showcase their skills and enhance them further through peer support and guidance from their supervisors.

 It is essential for the managers to know and guide the employees in their teams to progress on the desired career paths through relevant assignments, training and development opportunities.
 Realizing that the organization is making significant effort to promote their career enhances employee loyalty and engagement quite significantly.

 3. Be transparent and authentic

 One of the most basic requirements for building an engaged workforce is to create an environment of trust.
 For this, the organization needs to work towards developing a positive relationship with the members of the workforce.